lumax-eco/salmonvision-landingpage/content/english/partners/_index.md

 # Hero content
 hero:
   title: "Building Together for Salmon"
   subtitle: "Partnership is foundational to our approach.
-We work alongside First Nations, research institutions, government agencies, and conservation organizations to co-develop AI solutions that serve communities and protect wild salmon."
+We work alongside Indigenous Nations, research institutions, government agencies, and conservation organizations to co-develop AI solutions that serve communities and protect wild salmon."

-# Partner categories
+# Partner categories - lets make sure this list matches the partners I listed on the other page.
 partner_categories:
   - category: "Indigenous Partners"
-    description: "First Nations across the North and Central Coast of BC are leaders in developing and applying computer-vision tools for salmon stewardship within their territories."
+    description: "Indigenous Nations across the Northeast Pacific are leaders in developing and applying computer-vision tools for salmon stewardship within their territories."
     partners:
       - name: "Heiltsuk Integrated Resource Management Department"
         image: "/images/partners/heiltsuk-nation.png"